Donate

 Victoria Trudell

 Victoria Trudell is the founder of Zelphia’s Community Kitchen.
-A 24-year-old SchoolCraft College graduate with a degree in food chemistry and nutrition, she has always been interested in giving back to her community.
+A SchoolCraft College graduate with a degree in food chemistry and nutrition, she has always been interested in giving back to her community.
 During college, Victoria had her first opportunity to combine her passions for serving others and cooking by teaching culinary classes to clients with autism through a local nonprofit.
 She received the Trustee and Award of Excellence Scholarship in 2019 as well as the Breaking Traditions State Merit Award for pursuing a degree in a nontraditional field for her gender.

 After graduation Victoria began dreaming of her own nonprofit that could fight food insecurity in local communities.
 In December 2019, she started cooking hot meals for the local homeless shelter which eventually evolved into her free food distributions providing fresh produce, dairy items, and dry goods to families in need.